 “Ultimately our strategy was to go to every legislator, every staff member,” she says.
 Her advice to advocates who wish to move forward food allergy legislation is to understand the landscape and the possible opponents – even if the bill seems logical.
 Also be aware of the competing demands on a legislator’s time.
 “Just because the idea of a bill seems like common sense, doesn’t mean it will be seen that way by all,” says Hannaman.

 Villapudua agrees, noting that it is important to appeal to the legislators’ interests, to take the long view, that sometimes it takes several attempts to get a bill passed, to work with stakeholders and be open to compromise.

 In social media, Silvera is urging Californians to ask their state representatives to support Assembly Bill 2042 – Elijah’s Law.
-AAFA has also posted an easy form here that Californians can sign to tell the Assembly they want the bill passed.
+AAFA has also posted an easy form here that people can sign to tell the Assembly they want the bill passed.

 AAFA’s Riemenschneider sees the possibility of Elijah’s Law being replicated in still more states.
 “We’ve gotten a lot of interest in our toolkit.
 We have advocated for this bill in Illinois, I testified in Virginia, we are prepared to help in California and elsewhere.”
 She notes the importance of advocates being prepared, and the toolkit provides much of that preparation.

-“Across the country, too many children with food allergies still lack the necessary protections to grow and thrive in early child care,” says Silvera.
-“If individuals call their representatives to introduce Elijah’s Law, and adults who work with children begin to take food allergies seriously, learn to spot the signs, and treat the symptoms of severe anaphylaxis, we can all ensure that my son’s impact lives on.
+“Across the country, too many children with food allergies still lack the protections to grow and thrive in early child care,” says Silvera.
+“If individuals call their representatives to introduce Elijah’s Law, and adults who work with children take food allergies seriously, learn to spot the signs, and treat the symptoms of severe anaphylaxis, we can all ensure that my son’s impact lives on.